-When you’ve suffered an injury or impairment for which some level of benefits are available, that disability is often confirmed by a physician.
+When you’ve suffered an injury or impairment for which some level of benefits are available, that disability or impairment is often confirmed by a Physician.
 The benefits could be paid by the government, such as for Social Security or workers’ compensation, or through private insurance, so there’s usually an investigative process for which a disability exam is a key component.

-A disability examination may not end with your physician’s evaluation, however.
-Often, other specialists are involved.
-For example, if you’ve suffered a work-related injury, an occupational therapist’s assessment may be requested to determine how your injuries interfere with your work and what accommodations are needed if you are to return to work.
-Allied Health Solutions works with many other specialists in the Los Angeles area, so referrals are easy and, in some cases, close to one of the Allied Health Solutions locations.
+A disability examination may not end with your physician’s evaluation, however. often other specialists are involved.
+For example, if you’ve suffered a work-related injury, an occupational medicine specialist or occupational therapist’s assessment may be requested to determine how your injuries interfere with your work and what accommodations are needed if you are to return to work.
+Allied Health Solutions works with many other specialists in the Los Angeles area, so referrals are easy and, in some cases, close to our Allied Health Solutions.

 The individual requirements for a disability examination typically vary with the type of injury you’ve suffered as well as the agency requesting the exam.
 Specific tests and follow-ups may be requested in each case.

 The requirements for the examining physician may change from case-to-case as well.
-For example, if Dr. Pierson is your primary care physician, some agencies may request their own doctor or an impartial third-party doctor.
-However, in many cases, using your primary care provider is fine.
+For example, if Dr. Pierson is your Primary Care Physician, some agencies may request their own contracted doctor or an impartial third-party doctor.
+However, in many cases, using your Primary Care Physician is acceptable.

-No. Dr. Pierson’s role as your physician is to offer facts related to your disability claim, supported by his observations, related test results, and other medical evidence.
-For a disability process such as Social Security, it’s likely an exam with another consultative physician will be ordered.
+No, the Treating Physician is to offer facts related to your disability claim, supported by his observations, related test results, and other medical evidence.
+For a disability process such as for a claim for Social Security benefits, via the Employment Development Department of California (edd.ca.gov), it’s likely an exam with another consultative Physician will be ordered.
 It’s usually up to a claims examiner to make a decision on your disability claim, after reviewing all medical evidence related to your case.